 The overall theme of my research is to optimize gait and cognition in aging.
 I examine the potential for using collaboration as a tool to improve memory, computer-based actions games as a tool to improve executive control, and motor imagery as a tool to improve executive control and mobility.
 The ultimate goal of my laboratory-based studies is to develop and test interventions that can be used to optimize cognition in community-dwellling older adults, and older adults that reside in nursing homes or naturally-occurring retirement communities.

 I currently coordinate the processing and analysis of neuroimaging data from ongoing NIH/NIA funded studies in our division (1R01 AG044007-01A1, PI: Verghese J; 1RO1AG036920-01A1, PI: Holtzer, R).
-I am also the recipient of a Mentored Clinical/Translational Research Career Development Award (5KL2TR001071-03.
-NIH), which examines the therapeutic potential of motor imagery for improving gait and cognition in aging.
+I am also the recipient of a career development award from the National Institute on Aging (1K01AG049829-01A1), which examines the therapeutic potential of motor imagery for improving gait and cognition in aging.
 I was awarded the 2015 Outstanding Junior Research Manuscript Award from the American Geriatrics Society.

 Doi, T., Blumen, H. M., Verghese, J., Shimada, H., Makizako, H., Tsutsumimoto, K., ... & Suzuki, T. (2016).
 Gray matter volume and dual-task gait performance in mild cognitive impairment.
 Brain Imaging and Behavior, 1-12.